UniversityOfPlymouth-Electronics/DigitalSystems/level5/finite_state_machines.md

 How do you wait for Tms?
 Remember, we are writing components that are synthesised in hardware, and there is NO CPU.
 Delay instructions in SystemVerilog only have meaning in simulation.
 The answer is usually to use a timer.

 The figure below depicts the idea of using a timer.
 The timer will start counting once the `START` signal is asserted HIGH.
 After the required number of clock cycles, the timer will reset and set the `READY` signal HIGH.
 When the FSM needs to wait for a period of time, in a given state it can start the timer and not advance to the next until the `READY` signal flags that time has past.
-In essence, this is two synchronised state machines.
+In essence, these are two synchronised state machines.

 <figure>
 <img src="../img/fsm_timer.png" width="400px">